databoy-eng/Image-Categorization/README.md

 There are a few different visual symptoms that indicate pneumonia.
 The most important areas to have annotators pay attention to are the lungs and the diaphragm.

 a) A normal, healthy image will depict clear lungs without any areas of abnormal cloudiness/opacity; there may be structured, web-like vasculature in the lungs but otherwise that area should be clear.
 In healthy images, you are also more likely to see a diaphragm shadow.

 b) A pneumonia image may include a few things: areas of cloudiness/opacity in several concentrated areas or one large area.
 You may also see a general pattern of opacity that obscures the structure of the lungs, heart and diaphragm.

-Designing a Data Labeling Job
-One of your biggest tasks will be to design an appropriate data labeling job using Figure Eight's platform.
-You will need to submit an HTML file of a complete job Preview, which includes: 1.
-Instructions for annotation and 2.
-Example test questions.
-You will also need to submit a Proposal document that discusses the design of the job and steps you'll take for quality assurance.